CSCfi/Kielipankki-Metax-bridge/README.md

 ### Requirements
 This tool works with Python 3.8 together with pip and virtualenv installed.
-The rest of the reuirements can be installed with ```pip install -r requirements.txt```.
+The rest of the requirements can be installed with ```pip install -r requirements.txt```.

 ### Run the whole pipeline